Perseverance42/cronos-warriors/README.md

 Player characters can engage in mutual combat and fight for their experience.
 Player characters can be burned by the owner at any time to release the backed experience as CRO.
 Each battle does take 0.1% of exchanged experience as fee.
 The collected reserve can be distributed in events in which players can participate in PvE combat.

+The game is not yet feature complete and not yet deployed on any public testnet.
+We will deploy the game as soon as the core game mechanics are implemented.